daniel-beet/acme.sh.wiki-clone/dnsapi.md

 ## 1. CloudFlare Option:

 Currently Cloudflare doesn't allow API access in free tld domain.
 You will get the Txt records insert failed.
-Make sure to verify your api token before editing  dns_cf, you can alternatively use DNS manual mode.
+Make sure to verify your api token before editing  dns_cf, you can alternatively use DNS manual mode if you are using free tld on cloudflare.

 CloudFlare Domain API offers two methods to automatically issue certs.